-Sony's $1000 Xperia Z1 costs more than twice as much as the Acer Chromebook C720 I'm also using for a week of working exclusively with Google software.
+Sony's NZ$1000 flagship Xperia Z1 cost more than twice as much as the Acer Chromebook C720.
+I'm using both devices for a week of working exclusively with Google software.

-The phone’s five-inch screen packs more pixels than the C720.
+The smartphone's five-inch screen packs more pixels than the C720.
 From the right viewing angle it looks better.
-Although the text is smaller, it is easier to read.
+Although the text is much smaller, it is easier to read.

 Sony Xperia Z1, computer in a phone

 That five-inch screen is a double-edged sword.
 It's big, bright and readable.
-Yet it is also a tad too large for my taste in smartphones.
-I like the way I can control an iPhone one-handed.
+Yet it is also large by 2013 smartphone standards.
+You can control the smaller iPhone one-handed.
 I need two hands to work the Xperia Z1.
-It's also quite big to carry in the pocket compared with an iPhone.
+It's also big to carry in the pocket compared with an iPhone.

 The camera is first class - but that now seems to be the case with all the high-end smartphones.
-If photography is your thing, you may find it easier to push this hardware than on some other phones which often hide controls.
-I haven’t needed to take any work pics so the testing is artificial.
+If photography is your thing, you may find it easier on this hardware than on some other phones which often hide controls.

 A work phone?

-All this adds up to a solid work phone.
-However, I suspect Sony would prefer customers to think of it as a fun device as well.
+All this adds up to a decent work phone.
+However, Sony would probably prefer customers to think of it as a fun device as well.

 Sony refrained from tinkering too much with the stock Android software.
-That's a good thing, but the phone is on Android 4.2 while most rivals have moved on to 4.3.
-The soft keyboard is better than most Android phones I’ve used and the word prediction is the best I’ve seen outside of Windows Phone 8.
+That's a good thing, but the phone is on Android 4.2 while most of Sony’s rivals have moved on to 4.3.
+The soft keyboard is better than most Android phones and the text prediction is the best outside of Windows Phone 8.

-There’s little included crapware, but that stays out of the way for the most part.
-One thing I noticed was the Twitter app doesn't show the envelope icon, so there's no way to read incoming Twitter direct messages.
+There is some included crapware, but that stays out of the way for the most part.
+The Twitter app doesn't show the envelope icon, so there's no way to read incoming Twitter direct messages.
 It's not a deal breaker.
-I put it down to a little more Android flakiness, you may have another explanation.

-Which brings me to an interesting point.
+Which brings us to an interesting point.
 Is Android a better OS for work than ChromeOS?
-I’m not sure.
-Ask me again when the week is up.
+It’s not clear.
 It's good that Google is giving both options a run.
-I like the radical simplicity and minimalism of the Chromebook.
-On the other hand I’ve bumped against its limits.
+The radical simplicity and minimalism of the Chromebook is great.
+On the other hand it feels limited.
+The Sony Xperia Z1 has fewer limits.

-Sony has resisted to pack tons of its own software on top of the stock Android, so the phone's OS has a nice spare feel.
-If Sony gave the Z1 an 11-inch screen and a keyboard it would be a better, albeit more expensive, work tool than the Chromebook.
+Sony has resisted packing tons of its own software on top of the stock Android, so the phone's OS has a spare feel.
+If Sony Xperia Z1 came with an 11-inch screen and a keyboard it would be a better, albeit more expensive, work tool than the Chromebook.